ArduPilot/ardupilot_wiki/copter/source/docs/precision-landing-with-irlock.rst

 The image below shows the camera mounted on the *bottom* of a 3DR IRIS+.
-It is probably best to mount the sensor as close as possible to the Pixhawk, but successful tests have also been performed with various mounting locations.
+It is probably best to mount the sensor as close as possible to the autopilot, but successful tests have also been performed with various mounting locations.

 .. figure:: ../images/IRISbracket03.jpg